Abortion (Cleft Lip, Cleft Palate and Clubfoot) Bill

 Overview

-This bill proposes to amend the Abortion Act 1967 in England, Wales, and Scotland.
-It aims to remove cleft lip, cleft palate, and clubfoot from the list of qualifying physical abnormalities that currently allow for medical termination of pregnancy.
+This bill seeks to amend the Abortion Act 1967 in England, Wales, and Scotland.
+It aims to remove cleft lip, cleft palate, and clubfoot from the list of qualifying physical abnormalities that currently allow for medical termination of a pregnancy.

 Description